cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 Validator nodes keep a mempool to prevent replay attacks, just as full-nodes do, but also use it as a pool of unconfirmed transactions in preparation of block inclusion.
-Note that even if a `Tx` passes all checks at this stage, it is still possible to be found invalid later on, because `CheckTx` does not fully validate the transaction (i.e. it does not actually execute the messages).
+Note that even if a `Tx` passes all checks at this stage, it is still possible to be found invalid later on, because `CheckTx` does not fully validate the transaction (that is, it does not actually execute the messages).

 ## Inclusion in a Block